offbyone/ideas/content/posts/2021-10-06-automating-letsencrypt-route53-using-aws-iot.md

 }
 ```

 The last step here is to output some of the information I just found.
-This\'ll be used in the Ansible steps I document below, which will use this data to configure each host.
+This'll be used in the Ansible steps I document below, which will use this data to configure each host.

 ``` terraform
 data "aws_iot_endpoint" "credentials" {